mggger/seo-learning/content/en/cloudflare_free_ai.md

   -d '{"messages":[{"role":"system","content":"You are a friendly assistant that helps write stories"},{"role":"user","content":"Write a short story about a llama that goes on a journey to find an orange cloud"}]}'
 ```

-###  Overcoming CORS Challenges
+###  Step 3: Navigate CORS with Cloudflare Workers

-When using Cloudflare Page, you might face Cross-Origin Resource Sharing (CORS) issues.
-A Cloudflare Worker script can handle CORS and forward AI model requests efficiently:
+To mitigate CORS issues when using Cloudflare Page, deploy a Cloudflare Worker script to orchestrate CORS and relay AI model queries effectively:

 ```js
 addEventListener('fetch', event => {